odoo/owl/README.md

 UI framework intended to be the basis for the [Odoo](https://www.odoo.com/) Web Client, and hopefully many other Odoo related projects.
 OWL's two key features are:

-- a declarative component system, with QWeb as a template engine, asynchronous rendering, and an underlying virtual dom,
+- a _declarative component system_, with QWeb as a template engine, asynchronous rendering, and an underlying virtual dom,
-- and a store (state management solution, loosely inspired by VueX and React/Redux).
+- and a _store_, which is a state management solution, loosely inspired by VueX and React/Redux.

 If you are interested, you can find a discussion on what makes OWL different from React and Vue [here](doc/comparison.md)